md2docx/image/lib/README.md

 });
 ```

 > You don’t need to implement caching — it’s handled internally with persistent storage.
+And it is configurable!

 ---